 Now that you know how to report a daycare in Texas, maybe you’re wondering whether you should report them.
 You can find an extensive list of the minimum basic care requirements (and more) for a child care facility in the Texas Administrative Code, particularly Title 26, Part 1, Chapter 746.
 These requirements cover everything from naptime to personnel to discipline.

+For example, simply reporting my child was hurt at daycare without any evidence of it being the daycare’s fault may have you coming up short.
+Accidents do happen.
 All of that said, we would encourage you to follow your instincts when it comes to reporting an issue.
 If you have concerns but can’t find a specific example of your concerns in the rules outlined above, that doesn’t mean that you shouldn’t report the issue.

 In these cases, it’s almost always better to be safe than sorry.